 Frequently Asked Questions

-Student international travel has two policies, the International Travel Planning Policy and the Undergraduate International Travel Policy.
+Student international travel has three policies, the International Travel Planning Policy, the current CU International Travel Restrictions, and the Undergraduate International Travel Policy.
 Students should reference these policies, including the Pre-Departure Requirements, and use this website to navigate travel planning.

-If you are traveling to your home country for Columbia related business (research, conferences, meetings, etc.), then yes, the International Travel Planning Policy or Undergraduate International Travel Policy applies to you.
+If you are traveling to your home country for Columbia related business (research, conferences, meetings, etc.), then yes, the International Travel Planning Policy, International Travel Restrictions and/or Undergraduate International Travel Policy applies to you.

 If you are traveling to your home country, strictly for personal/leisure travel, these policies do not apply.

-You are not required to register, but we highly encourage you to do so.
+Yes, you are required to register your international Columbia-related travel.
 Registering in ISOS MyTrips helps our office contact you in the event of an emergency, such as political uprisings and natural disasters.

 If you are traveling with students, see 'Policy' above.